 Ethanolamine compounds like DEA, TEA and MEA are used in cleansers, shampoos, conditioners, hair dyes, moisturizers, makeup and sunscreens as emulsifiers and pH balancers.

-Ethanolamine compounds may cause irritation in eyes and skin and are also linked with liver cancer.
+These compounds may cause irritation in the eyes and skin.
 DEA compounds may also react with nitrites in cosmetics to form nitrosamine, which is a human carcinogen.

 How to spot?
 Avoid Cocamide DEA, triethanolamine, diethanolamine, monoethanolamine, lauramide DEA, TEA-lauryl sulfate.

-Petrolatum(or petroleum jelly as we commonly call it) is a by-product formed while extracting petroleum from crude oil.
-It is a commonly used ingredient in moisturizers, lotions, lipsticks, hair dyes, diaper creams, hair care products etc. as an emollient or skin conditioning agent.
+Petrolatum(or petroleum jelly as we commonly call it) is a by-product made while extracting petroleum from crude oil.
+It is a commonly ingredient in moisturizers, lotions, lipsticks, hair dyes, diaper creams, hair care products etc. as an emollient or skin conditioning agent.

 Petrolatum has occlusive properties, i.e it forms a barrier on skin or hair, preventing any moisture loss.
 However, this may also suffocate the skin and clog pores leading to acne and other issues.